Ragtime

 A Shtetl Iz Amereke

-Tateh, The Little Girl, Ensemble
+Tateh, The Little Girl, and Ensemble

 Success

 Tateh, J.P.
-Morgan, Harry Houdini, Ensemble
+Morgan, Harry Houdini, and Ensemble

-Scene 5
+• Scene 5 •

 The Tempo Club/Harlem/Ford’s assembly line